How To Prepare for a Regulatory Survey

 Step 4: HR File Rounds

 As the old Yellow Pages slogan goes, let your fingers do the walking!
 If an employee fails to abide by or articulate policy, there is a very good chance the surveyor will ask to see that employee’s file to determine if he/she was ever trained correctly.
 The surveyor will be looking for documentation of training and other required HR file elements.
 If it was not documented, then as far as the surveyor is concerned, it never happened.
 This is why it is important to have files in order and employees sign-off on staff meeting minutes after reviewing them even if they were not at the staff meeting.
+One lesson learned during COVID was, if you needed to rapidly change disinfectants, hand sanitizers, or PPE, you needed to have that training documented as well.

 Another important thing to remember about having your files in order is what you should and should not show a surveyor.
 You should always have two or three files for each employee, a compliance file, a drop file, and in some instances a medical file separate from the drop file depending on your hospital’s policies.
 The compliance file should have all of the required information a surveyor is seeking, which includes, but may not be limited to: